Combinatron/Specification/Specification.md

 {1 <I a b>} -> {1 <a b 0>}
 ```

+#### Nesting

+It's sometimes possible to end up with a nesting word as the only word in a
+sentence.
+When this happens it is perfectly safe and valid to simply replace
+that sentence with the pointed to sentence.

 ### Halting

 Computation halts if any of the above reduction forms aren't met.